-When software flow control is enabled (See Table 18), the 698 compares one or two sequential receive data characters with the programmed Xon-1,2 or Xoff-1,2 character value(s).
-If receive character(s) (RX) match the programmed Xoff-1,2 value(s), the 698 will halt transmission (TX) as soon as the current character has completed transmission.
+When software flow control is enabled (See Table 18), the 794 compares one or two sequential receive data characters with the programmed Xon-1,2 or Xoff-1,2 character value(s).
+If receive character(s) (RX) match the programmed Xoff-1,2 value(s), the 794 will halt transmission (TX) as soon as the current character has completed transmission.
 When a match occurs, the Xoff (if enabled via IER bit-5) flag will be set and the interrupt output pin will be activated.
-Following a suspension due to a match of the Xoff character(s), the 698 will monitor the receive data stream for a match to the Xon-1,2 character(s).
-If a match is found, the 698 will resume operation and clear the flags (ISR bit-4).
+Following a suspension due to a match of the Xoff character(s), the 794 will monitor the receive data stream for a match to the Xon-1,2 character(s).
+If a match is found, the 794 will resume operation and clear the flags (ISR bit-4).

 Reset initially sets the contents of the Xon1, Xon2, Xoff1 and Xoff2 flow control registers to '0'.
 Following reset, any desired Xon/Xoff value can be used for software flow control.
 Different conditions can be set to detect Xon/Xoff characters (See Table 18) and suspend/resume transmissions.
-When double 8-bit Xon/Xoff characters are selected, the 698 compares two consecutive receive characters with two software flow control 8-bit values (Xon1, Xon2, Xoff1, Xoff2) and controls TX transmissions accordingly.
+When double 8-bit Xon/Xoff characters are selected, the 794 compares two consecutive receive characters with two software flow control 8-bit values (Xon1, Xon2, Xoff1, Xoff2) and controls TX transmissions accordingly.
 Under the above described flow control mechanisms, flow control characters are not placed (stacked) in the user accessible RX data buffer or FIFO.

-In the event that the receive buffer is overfilling and flow control needs to be executed, the 698 automatically sends an Xoff message (when enabled) via the serial TX output to the remote modem.
-The 698 sends the Xoff-1,2 characters two character times (= time taken to send two characters at the programmed baud rate) after the receive FIFO crosses the programmed trigger level.
-To clear this condition, the 698 will transmit the programmed Xon-1,2 characters as soon as receive FIFO is less than one trigger level below the programmed trigger level.
-Table 7 below explains this.
+In the event that the receive buffer is overfilling and flow control needs to be executed, the 794 automatically sends an Xoff message (when enabled) via the serial TX output to the remote modem.
+The 794 sends the Xoff-1,2 characters two character times (= time taken to send two characters at the programmed baud rate) after the receive FIFO crosses the programmed trigger level (for all trigger tables A-D).
+To clear this condition, the 794 will transmit the programmed Xon-1,2 characters as soon as receive FIFO is less than one trigger level below the programmed trigger level (for Trigger Tables A, B, and C) or when receive FIFO is less than the trigger level minus the hysteresis value (for Trigger Table D).
+This hysteresis value is the same as the Auto RTS/DTR Hysteresis value in Table 17.
+Table 6 below explains this when Trigger Table-B (See Table 14) is selected.

-TABLE 7: AUTO XON/XOFF (SOFTWARE) FLOW CONTROL
+TABLE 6: AUTO XON/XOFF (SOFTWARE) FLOW CONTROL